misiektoja/spotify_monitor/docs/configuration.md

 <a id="spotify-recent-play-authorization"></a>
 ### Spotify Recent-play Authorization

-Scrobble health uses a Spotify app owned by you.
-This avoids placing every Spotify Monitor user behind one shared Development Mode quota.
-Spotify reports quota exhaustion as `QUOTA_EXCEEDED`, which the monitor treats as an operational failure rather than evidence of missing scrobbles.
+Scrobble health requires a Spotify app owned by you.

 The focused setup wizard guides these steps: